aichemydev/testgold/docs/externaluse.rst

   snapshot of the web page, it will not send stale healing results, in which the Interceptor will automatically collect all the required information to snapshot the current state of the web page and send it to the API.

+- **INTERCEPTOR_RESULT_JSON**: if this environment variable is set, it should point to a .json file on disk where the results for successful XPath heals and suggestions from the TestGold API will be saved.
+The file name will be prefixed with the test run request ID as assigned by the TestGold API.

+- **INTERCEPTOR_LOG_LEVEL**: Set to one of '1' (debug), '2' (info, default), '3'
+  (warning), or '4' (error).
+This affects the verbosity of the Interceptor logging.